Asaduzzaman14/menufacture-house-client/README.md

 * For look and style, I have used tailwind css framework, daisyui, toastify, google font, react-hook-form

-* This is a full stack MERN full interactive website.
+* This is a full stack MERN  interactive website.